Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 The Kashubs are ethnically and linguistically different from the Poles but without a separatist movement.

-They have been living on the Baltic Coast and Eastern Pomerania since the 7th century AD.
-A colorful culture developed during centuries when pottery and embroidery were the main arts.
+They have lived on the Baltic Coast and Eastern Pomerania since the 7th century AD.
+A colorful culture developed during centuries when pottery and embroidery were the central arts.

 Due to its extensive forests and vast lakes, Kashubian Switzerland is a playground for nature lovers and active travelers.